ParthShroff/QASMSimulator/README.md

 ```

 ## Simulation
-Pull requests are welcome.
 Our focus was to simulate Bell's Inequality but the compiler is general purpose